 The sleek office buildings they commuted to in El Segundo are shown in Overdrive, as is a photograph of my elementary school reflected in the glass of the CNA building.
 And these are only a few of the intersections I’ve discovered in the exhibit.
 There are more, and we bet you have your own.

-This week, we’d like to turn the tables.
-In Overdrive we’ve gathered a selection of fascinating (if I do say so myself) objects about L.A.’s architecture, and every twist and turn of the exhibit holds stories—for us and for all the people who have helped make Overdrive possible.
-Now we’d like to hear yours.
+In Overdrive, we’ve gathered a selection of fascinating (if I do say so myself) objects about L.A.’s architecture, and every twist and turn of the exhibit holds stories—for us and for all the people who have helped make Overdrive possible.
 Did you walk through Overdrive and see part of your story?
 What are your junctions of place and history?
 What buildings reflect a bit of who you are?

 Connect with more “Our L.A.” content from this week’s Getty Voices:

 - We generated a google map of off-beat sites and underrated buildings.

 - Chris and Lyra hosted “office hours” on site and collected these responses to the ever-interesting question, “What is YOUR L.A.?”
 (Taco truck drawings are of course featured)